paulondcdev/oca/README.md

-Oca makes it easier to build scalable applications on top of [Node.js](https://nodejs.org/en/), it provides an execution agnostic platform that takes care much of the common routines ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)) necessary to to promote features of your application accross different forms of execution, through an API that emphasizes reliability and extensibility.
+Oca makes it easier to build scalable applications on top of [Node.js](https://nodejs.org/en/), it provides an execution agnostic platform that takes care much of the common routines ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)) necessary to promote features of your application accross different forms of execution, through an API that emphasizes reliability and extensibility.
 Oca is intended to be used across a broad spectrum of applications.

 By using Oca you write once, get it easily accessible anywhere!